A Major Cause of Relationship ProblemsBy Dr. Margaret Paul

 As long as you each make the other person responsible for your feelings, you will continue to create a relationship that doesn't work.

 The way out of this - the way to break this codependent system - is for one person to start to take responsibility for his or her own feelings through the consistent practice of Inner Bonding.
 It really just takes one person to break the unloving system that both have established.
-When you begin to notice the thoughts that create your fear, insecurity, and feelings of unworthiness and unlovability, then you can start to learn to heal the wounded part of you that is critical of you.
+When you begin to notice your thoughts and behavior that create your fear, insecurity, and feelings of unworthiness and unlovability, then you can start to learn to heal the wounded part of you that is rejecting and abandoning you.
 As you do your own inner work and learn to love yourself, you stop being a victim.
 You stop blaming your partner.
 You stop trying to control your partner into making you feel loved.

 While there is no guarantee that your partner will also make changes, there is a good possibility that when you learn how to make yourself happy and take the pressure off your partner to do this for you, he or she might be interested in doing this as well.

 Whatever the outer problems are in your relationship - sexual issues, money issues, parenting issues, chores, time, and so on - the underlying issue is not taking responsibility for your own feelings.
-When you decide to learn to do this through developing a consistent Inner Bonding practice, and receiving the support of the Inner Bonding Member Community, you may be thrilled with the results!
+When you decide to learn to do this through developing a consistent Inner Bonding practice, you may be thrilled with the results!